-“There are many business hotels here, so I usually stay in the area at night to be ready for whenever I get a call.”
+“There are many business hotels here, so I usually stay in the area during the nighttime hours to be ready for whenever I get a call.”

 This morning, I was so surprised to see the entire sky was white.
 It was not just cloudy but was white, with thick fogs.
 “What is this sky?”
 It was a complete change from the sunny blue sky yesterday.